Venuser/bees-clicker/README.md

 # bees
-A cookie clicker game revolving arround managing a bee hive
+A cookie clicker game revolving arround managing a bee hive.

+The folder bees includes the code and sprites.